stakater-docker/elasticsearch-restore-backup/README.md

 2- **`Sidecar Container`**

-Sidecar [container's](https://hub.docker.com/r/stakater/elasticsearch-backup) job is to backup the data available in `/usr/share/elasticsearch/data` directory.
-It run continously side-by-side with elasticsearch container and backup the data after the interval specified by the user.
-During backup process it compresses(in `yyyy.mm.dd-HH-MM-SS.tar.gz` format) the data and finally push it to AWS S3 bucket.
+Sidecar [container's](https://hub.docker.com/r/stakater/elasticsearch-backup) job is to back up the data available in `/usr/share/elasticsearch/data` directory.
+It runs continuously side-by-side with elasticsearch container and backs up the data after the interval specified by the user.
+During the backup process, it compresses(in `yyyy.mm.dd-HH-MM-SS.tar.gz` format) the data and finally push it to AWS S3 bucket.

 | Environment Variable | Description | Default value |